-Roustabouts, roughnecks, motormen, derrickhands, shaker hands, or drillers and other employees working on offshore oil rigs or other drilling apparatus contribute to the work of the vessel as well.
+Roustabouts, roughnecks, motormen, deck hands, shaker hands, or drillers and other employees working on offshore oil rigs or other drilling apparatus contribute to the work of the vessel as well.
 The rig’s mission is to extract natural resources and those aiding in the process are contributing to the overall mission of the vessel.
 If you have questions about whether the Jones Act or maritime law applies to your job, please contact our Jones Act Seaman Lawyers at Doyle Dennis LLP.

-The lawyers at Doyle LLP have vast experience in offshore claims and understand numerous federal maritime laws, such as the Jones Act law, that apply to offshore claims.
+The Jones Act Seaman lawyers at Doyle Dennis LLP have vast experience in offshore claims and understand numerous federal maritime laws, such as the Jones Act law, that apply to offshore claims.
 Our Texas firm works every day to help clients across state lines and international borders in their maritime accident claims